Diseases

 • Diagnostic method(s) described by International, European or National standards

-All assays mentioned at 16.3 section are reported in the EC Decision 2000/428 and in the O.I.E.
+All assays mentioned under section (Main means of prevention, detection and control-Diagnostic tools) are reported in the EC Decision 2000/428 and in the O.I.E.
 Manual of Diagnostic tests and vaccines for terrestrial Animals.

 Low, as a national surveillance programme is implemented only in Italy.